-A report out from Cybersecurity Ventures estimates cybercrime is expected to cost the world $6 trillion by 2021, up from $3 trillion in 2015.
+A report out from Cybersecurity Ventures estimates cybercrime has cost the world $6 trillion by 2021, up from $3 trillion in 2015.

 This includes damage and destruction of data, stolen money, lost productivity, theft of intellectual property, theft of personal and financial data, embezzlement, fraud, post-attack disruption to the normal course of business, forensic investigation, restoration and deletion of hacked data and systems, and reputational harm.